jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 ## Screenshot of Wistia Documentation

 Let's get to the examples!
 The first is documentation.
-Pretty much everyone in the room has documentation, right?
-If you are a b2b app, you need documentation.
+Pretty much everyone in the room has documentation, and I'm hoping one of my tips will help you make it better.

 ## Screenshot 2

-Include a link to it in your emails, to train your customers to start looking in the docs.
-Place the link to it prominently in your app, so users looking to self-service can find it without trouble.
+First, how do we use documentation?
+Let me count the ways.
+We include a link to it in support emails, to train your customers to start looking in the docs.
+We also place a link to it prominently in your app, so users looking to self-service can find it without any trouble.

 ## Heavy Hittin' Docs

+So what are my heavy hitting doc tips?

+First, use your normal language, not robot speak.
+Look at emails you are already sending that work, and pull out parts of that language for your documentation.

-Keep it simple, use lots of pictures, and make the language friendly.
+Second, use lots of real interface images, and make the images as large as you can.
+Help put your readers in the context of the app.

+Make absolutely certain there is search functionality, and monitor common searches for more ways to improve.
+In our app, we have a link to the documentation in our header bar, and we also provide a way to search the documentation from inside the application as well.

 Think about who ends up in the documentation - lost folks who might be frustrated.
 Set good context and help them!!
+I think we do a pretty good job in our docs, always trying to get better.
+My favorite docs right now are Githubs.

 ## Support Video

-Next, of course, is video.
-This one is a little less common, although screencasting software has made it a lot easier.
-Still hard to do well.
+Ok, video is a a little less obvious of an example.
+While screencasting software has made it a lot easier to create help videos, it is still hard to do well.

 We have a whole getting started series on video...